Krixhnnna/DSA-Problems/README.md

-Click on Search and Search Problem Number and get Solution
+## Search Problem Number and get Leetcode DSA Solution in Java !!